karimmd/CScanner/README.md

 It means the first c(it can scan cpp extension too) is the file you want to scan, second.c is the safer version of the code,the scanner will try to produce and the warnings should be the vulnerability function alarm.If you check the y.y file,you can see some printf function containing those warnings.

-***** Updates: Scanning the cpp (C++ source code) also not properly functioning.
-We need to find a way so that scanner can scan C++ codes also.

-***** Updates: Most of the Warning messages have been fixed, even the re-write process is working.
-But we still have to find a way for the less amount of false positives and false negatives.
-Probably need to test more vulnerable files.

 <a href="http://imgur.com/riy0P1h"><img src="http://i.imgur.com/riy0P1h.png" title="Hosted by imgur.com"/></a>